IBM-Cloud/ansible-collection-ibm/docs/ibm_database.rst

 Parameters
 ----------

-  backup_id (False, str, None)
-    The CRN of backup source database

-  point_in_time_recovery_time (False, str, None)
-    The point in time recovery time stamp of the deployed instance

-  adminpassword (False, str, None)
-    The admin user password for the instance

-  logical_replication_slot (False, list, None)
-    None

-  resource_group_id (False, str, None)
-    The id of the resource group in which the Database instance is present

-  plan (True, str, None)
-    (Required for new resource) The plan type of the Database instance

-  configuration (False, str, None)
-    The configuration in JSON format

-  remote_leader_id (False, str, None)
-    The CRN of leader database

-  service (True, str, None)
-    (Required for new resource) The name of the Cloud Internet database service

   key_protect_instance (False, str, None)
     The CRN of Key protect instance

   users (False, list, None)
     None

-  plan_validation (False, bool, True)
-    For elasticsearch and postgres perform database parameter validation during the plan phase.
-Otherwise, database parameter validation happens in apply phase.

-  tags (False, list, None)
-    None

-  auto_scaling (False, list, None)
-    ICD Auto Scaling

-  point_in_time_recovery_deployment_id (False, str, None)
-    The CRN of source instance

   group (False, list, None)